 Although boot camps can help troubled teens in some cases, most teenage issues run much deeper than they seem on the surface and are only the symptoms of other problems.
 Boot camps rely entirely on forcing compliance; they do not include the therapy to help teens deal with the true root issues.
 For teens displaying anxiety, depression, drug use, low self-esteem, emotional disorders, and in fact most instances of rebellious behavior, the stressful boot camp environment may prove harmful instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Harrisburg, PA on their own will not deal with family issues but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Harrisburg, PA are a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Harrisburg, Pennsylvania fail to deal with underlying issues and attitudes but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Harrisburg, Pennsylvania are a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the benefits of the military style with the therapeutic component of a therapeutic boarding school.
-Gateway, in the Panhandle of Florida, is a Christian military boarding school that has worked with – and brought restoration to- struggling teenage boys and their families from homes all across the country for well over 20 years.
+Gateway, in the Panhandle of Florida, is a Christian program that has worked with – and brought restoration to- struggling teenage boys and their families from homes all across the country for well over 20 years.
 Struggling teenage boys from Harrisburg, Pennsylvania and other cities receive an accredited education, counseling and teaching, instruction in military drill and history, and the discipline for which boot camps are known.
-Gateway offers a caring staff that cares deeply about each teen.
+Gateway offers staff that care deeply about each student.
 Gateway is a military-style school that features a number of important components that are typically missing from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and individual mentorship, not simply breaking teens down.